jamf/JamfMigrator/README.md

 A more detailed review of migration successes/failures can be found in the log, located in `~/Library/Application Support/jamf-migrator/history/<date>_<time>_migration.txt.`

 **Note:** the app can also be used to clear out a Jamf server.
-Typing the following after launching the app will remove items from the destination server.
+Typing the following after launching the app will set it into removal mode.
+Items from the destination server are deleted once Go is clicked.

 ```touch ~/Library/Application\ Support/jamf-migrator/DELETE```